-In the back of your exercise book, on a whole page, draw a large number eleven.
-Around your drawing write down as many facts as you can think of about the number eleven.
+In the back of your exercise book, on a whole page, draw a large number twelve.
+Around your drawing write down as many facts as you can think of about the number twelve.

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 Click here to enter your comments.

 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below: